aoijs/website/src/content/docs/functions/memberExists.md

 ---
 title: $memberExists
-description: $memberExists check if a given user is member of the given guild.
+description: $memberExists will check if a given user is member of the given guild.
 id: memberExists
 ---

-`$memberExists` check if a given user is member of the given guild.
+`$memberExists` will check if a given user is member of the given guild.

 ## Usage